 But Mrs. Shue was beyond all help, dead of a broken neck?
 Whether or not she actually returned to this world in some manner to convict Shue of a brutal murder, which had escaped detection by authorities and even her family, or whether Mrs. Heaster, in her dreams, accidentally hit upon a solution to the crime, never will be determined to the satisfaction of all.
 But her dream testimony finally brought about the arrest and subsequent conviction of Shue, throwing the populace of Greenbrier County into a furor and providing one of the most interesting and unusual murder mysteries in the history of West Virginia.

 Only one witness to events following the discovery of Mrs. Shue's body, and, later, the sensational trial, is still living.
 He is Anderson Jones, a respected Negro living at Lewisburg.
 Jones can vividly recall the startling events.
 His recitation of the fantastic mystery is given ample corroboration by court records.

-Jones thinks he was about eleven years old in November 1896, when Shue married Miss Zona Heaster, of Meadow Bluff district, at the Old Methodist Church in Livesay's Mill.
-After the wedding, they took up residence in a small two-story frame building which had been the residence of the late William G. Livesay, who gave the settlement its name.
+Jones thinks he was about eleven years old in November 1896 when Shue married Miss Zona Heaster, of Meadow Bluff district, at the Old Methodist Church in Livesay's Mill.
+After the wedding, they took up residence in a small two-story frame building that had been the residence of the late William G. Livesay, who gave the settlement its name.

 Shue, a former resident of Pocahontas County, had come to Greenbrier a short time before the wedding to work for James Crookshanks at his blacksmith shop.
 A towering man of unknown strength, he presented a striking figure as he forged shoes before the flaming fire.